 It is told again by the Tathagata that this Reality is perfectly empty and unbroken.
 By Reality is meant bodhi.
 That is, this pure Mind, source of all things, is the very same in all sentient beings, in all the Buddha-lands, and also in all other worlds together with their mountains, oceans, etc., forms and formless things.
 They are all the same, and no marks distinguish this object from that.
 This pure Mind, source of all things, is always perfect and illuminating and all-pervading.
 People are ignorant of this and take what they see or hear or think of or know for Mind itself; their insight is then veiled and unable to penetrate into the essence itself, which is clear and illuminating.
 When you realize no-mind without any interference, the essence itself is revealed to you.
 It is like the sun coming out: its illumination penetrates the ten quarters and nothing obstructs its passage.
 (Suzuki, 1935, p.
 81)

 34. Trust in its Perfection

 1. How all-pervading is the great Tao!
 It can go left and right.

 2. The ten thousand things depend upon it for their life, and it refuses them not.
 The merit it accomplishes, it does not claim.
 It loves and nourishes the ten thousand things, yet it plays not the lord.
 Forever free of tendencies, it can be called humble.
 The ten thousand things return to it, yet it plays not the lord.
 It can be called great.

-The holy man unto the very end does not strive to be great; thus can he realize his greatness.
+The holy man until the very end does not strive to be great; only thus can he realize his greatness.
 (Suzuki & Carus, 1913)